astorDev/nist/observe/elastic/docs/docker-advanced.md

     - index: "docker-logs"
 ```

-Which produce logs looking something like this:
+Which produces logs looking something like this:

 ```json
 {